-Marylebone Village has become synonymous as one of the top places in London to go to for great independent shops.
-The ‘Village’ is centred on Marylebone High Street and Marylebone Lane where locals and tourists come together to enjoy the relaxed vibe, the delis, specialist food shops, cafés, the arts and boutiques.
+Marylebone Village is now firmly established as one of London’s most attractive shopping destinations.
+Centred on Marylebone High Street and Marylebone Lane, ‘The Village’ is where locals and tourists come together to enjoy the relaxed vibe, delis, cafés and boutiques.